 Money, money, money.
 You need your PPC ads to give your business profits.
 Plan out your Google Ad budget, before you dive right in.

-Google AdWords are costed on a per day basis.
+Google AdWords are priced on a per day basis.
 If you’ve never run online advertising, this could be something new to you, so make sure you understand how the pricing system works.

 Google has a number of costing structures.
 The main one you need to know as a newbie (or busy person) is the standard PPC (also known as CPC).